arjunbaokar/branch-coding-challenge/README.md

 - Feature extraction is really slow: ~16min.
 It's the slowdown in reading the cursor from MongoDB though.
 This made the entire debugging process pretty slow.
 I adapted by writing features to a file once they were extracted, so each run wouldn't need to read features.

-Time Distribution (total 6hrs):
+Time Distribution (total 6.5 hours):
-~1.5 hours to set up AWS + Mongo, since it was my first time using either of them ~2.5 hours to get feature extraction up and working
-~2 hours spent tuning models and trying to fix SVM
+~0.5 hours planning the system, understanding data and stuff ~1.5 hours to set up AWS + Mongo, since it was my first time using either of them ~3 hours to get feature extraction up and working, given that it took forever ~1.5 hours spent tuning models and trying to fix SVM

+Given more time:
+I'd look for better features, since that's what is probably causing all of the issues with the model.